jhipster/jhipster-lite/documentation/hexagonal-architecture.md

 The very clear Separation Of Concern enforced by the architecture eases automatic testing of each parts since it's only doing one thing.
 Being able to build solid tests is also a great way to build a changes welcoming Software!

-> Even if the architecture ease tests writing, being able to write good tests takes times and practice!
+> Even if the architecture eases tests writing, being able to write good tests takes times and practice!

 ### Shorten feedback loops